Part one: The manufacturing of customized RFID tag

 RFID tags go through various quality controls in relation to their performance, correct coding, etc. In Trace ID, we execute the quality control through measurement and test solutions of the Voyantic brand.

 We hope that all this information will be useful for all those interested in RFID technology.
-If you want to continue expanding the topic, we recommend you to take a look at the rest of the blog articles, and especially to Understanding an RFID datasheet.
-Soon we will publish the second part of this extensive topic to complete the article with: The applications of RFID technology.
+If you want to continue expanding the topic, we recommend you to take a look at the rest of the magazine articles, and especially to the next part of this topic —Part two: RFID tags applications.